Dadido3/D3config/README.md

 }
 ```

-Which will result in the file `testfiles/json/userconfig.json` to look like: (Assuming `"WriteCode": true` was written before)
+Which will result in the file `testfiles/json/userconfig.json` to look like: (Assuming that `"WriteCode": true` was already present)

 ```json
 {